Mammals (Adult)

 • Injured mammals might be defensive and aggressive.

 • Use safety equipment and PPE, and items like blankets, boxes, and car mats can aid in capturing the animal.
+Seek help from a rehabilitator.

 • Prioritize your safety.
 If you feel afraid or uncomfortable, contact a wildlife rehabilitator for advice.
 If bitten or scratched, consult your doctor immediately.